German torpedo boat T14: Modifications

 Early-war modifications of the Type 37s were limited to the conversion of the foremast into a tripod mast, installation of a FuM 28 (Note: Funkmess-Ortung (Radio-direction finder, active ranging)) radar with fixed antennas angled 45° to each side and a 2 cm gun superfiring over the main gun.
 Boats participating in the Channel Dash in February 1942 were ordered to have their aft torpedo tube mount replaced by a quadruple 2 cm gun mount, but it is not certain if this was actually done.
 T14 had this mount installed in the superfiring position in June during a refit.
 In September 1944, installation of a single 3.7 cm gun was ordered in all surviving boats, either the Flak M42 or the Flak M43, in lieu of the aft torpedo tubes, but it is also uncertain if this was done.
-They all received twin 2 cm gun mounts that replaced the single mounts in the bridge wings.
+Some received twin 2 cm gun mounts that replaced the single mounts in the bridge wings.
 By the end of the war, T14 had lost her aft torpedo tubes and was equipped with one 3.7 cm gun on her forecastle, another amidships and a quadruple 2 cm mount and four twin 2 cm mounts.
 The boat was also equipped with twenty-one 8.6 cm RAG anti-aircraft rocket launchers.